LHMak/multinational-retail-data-centralisation75/README.md

   - pgAdmin 4

 ## Usage Instructions
+**Prerequisites:**
+- A local SQL database and corresponding server (pgAdmin4 in my case)
+- **[TODO] Add structure of credential files**
-**Prerequisites:** You will need a db_creds.yaml file, which contains the credentials to connect to the source AWS database, and a sales_data_creds.yaml file, which contains the credentials to connect to the targest PostgreSQL database.
-Finally, you will need a api_key_header.yaml file which contains an X API key to be used in the headers of a get request for listing the number of stores in the business.
+- "db_creds.yaml" file containing the credentials to connect to the source AWS database
+- "sales_data_creds.yaml" file, containing the credentials to connect to the targest PostgreSQL database
+- "api_key_header.yaml" file containing an X API key to be used in the headers of a get request for listing the number of stores in the business.
+- **[TODO] add imported Python libraries and modules**

 Once these prerequisites are satisfied, just run main.py.
 Once this script has terminated, the PostgreSQL database will now hold the following tables: dim_card_details, dim_date_times, dim_products, dim_store_details, dim_users and orders_table.